 SSC maintains cooperative agreements with many of the surrounding local community colleges.
 If your community college doesn’t offer the program you want to study, you may attend SSC while paying the in-district tuition rate after you obtain a cooperative form from your community college.
-SSC also has special tuition rates for those who work or live in Lake County, Indiana, and Chicago residents may qualify for special tuition rates if you are enrolled in a qualifying Chicago Regional Programs.
+SSC also has special tuition rates for those who work or live in Lake County, Indiana.
 For additional information contact the Office of Admissions at (708) 210-5718.

 For more information, visit our Future Student

 Page, or give us a call at (708) 210-5718 and ask us to send you an information packet about the college, including an admissions form.
 You’ll be notified by mail of your admission status.